-Infinix Zero 20, Note 12 (2023) With MediaTek Helio G99 SoC Launched: Details
+Infinix Zero 20, Note 12 (2023) Price, Specifications Spotted Ahead of Launch

 The Infinix Note 12 (2023), on the other hand, costs $168 (roughly Rs.
 14,000) for its 8GB RAM + 128GB storage option.
 The handset comes in Blue, Grey, and White colour options.

-Both of these new Infinix smartphones were revealed via the authorised Infinix store on AliExpress.
+Both of these new Infinix smartphones were spotted on the Infinix store on AliExpress.
+It is tipped to launch globally on October 5.

-The Infinix Zero 20 sports a 6.7-inch full-HD+ (1,080x2,400 pixels) AMOLED display with a 90Hz refresh rate and waterdrop-style notch.
-Under the hood, the handset packs a MediaTek Helio G99 SoC.
-There is also a 4,500mAh battery with 45W fast charging support.
+As per the listing, the Infinix Zero 20 sports a 6.7-inch full-HD+ (1,080x2,400 pixels) AMOLED display with a 90Hz refresh rate and waterdrop-style notch.
+Under the hood, the handset is said to pack a MediaTek Helio G99 SoC.
+There is expected to be a 4,500mAh battery with 45W fast charging support.

-For optics, this smartphone features a triple rear camera setup headlined by a 108-megapixel main sensor.
-There is also a 13-megapixel ultra-wide angle sensor and a 2-megapixel macro shooter on the back.
-The Infinix Zero 20 has a 60-megapixel selfie camera with dual flash, OIS, and autofocus.
+For optics, this smartphone could feature a triple rear camera setup headlined by a 108-megapixel main sensor.
+There is also said to be a 13-megapixel ultra-wide angle sensor and a 2-megapixel macro shooter on the back.
+The Infinix Zero 20 may come with a 60-megapixel selfie camera with dual flash, OIS, and autofocus.

-This dual-SIM (Nano) smartphone also includes a dedicated microSD card slot.
-It supports Wi-Fi, Bluetooth v5.0, and NFC connectivity.
-The Infinix Zero 20 features a USB Type-C port and a 3.5mm headphone jack.
+This dual-SIM (Nano) smartphone is also expected to include a dedicated microSD card slot.
+It could support Wi-Fi, Bluetooth v5.0, and NFC connectivity.
+The Infinix Zero 20 might feature a USB Type-C port and a 3.5mm headphone jack.

-This refreshed Infinix Note 12 model also sports a 6.7-inch full-HD+ (1,080x2,400 pixels) AMOLED display.
-The handset is powered by a MediaTek Helio G99 SoC.
-It also houses a 5,000mAh battery that supports 33W fast charging.
+This refreshed Infinix Note 12 model also sports a 6.7-inch full-HD+ (1,080x2,400 pixels) AMOLED display, according to the listing.
+The handset is said to be powered by a MediaTek Helio G99 SoC.
+It also houses a 5,000mAh battery that supports 33W fast charging, as hinted.

-The Infinix Note 12 (2023) features a 50-megapixel triple rear camera setup and a 16-megapixel selfie shooter.
-Its Extended RAM feature allows users to get up to 5GB of additional memory.
-The smartphone includes the Monster Gaming Kit and a 10-layer graphite cooling system.
-It sports a 7.8mm thin design and features dual speakers.
+The Infinix Note 12 (2023) could feature a 50-megapixel triple rear camera setup and a 16-megapixel selfie shooter.
+Its said Extended RAM feature allows users to get up to 5GB of additional memory.
+The smartphone could include the Monster Gaming Kit and a 10-layer graphite cooling system.
+It can be expected to sport a 7.8mm thin design and features dual speakers.

 For the latest tech news and reviews, follow Gadgets 360 on Twitter, Facebook, and Google News.
 For the latest videos on gadgets and tech, subscribe to our YouTube channel.